ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Create bodies by extruding the face
 -----------------------------------

-It is also possible to extrude the face profile by the given distance to create a new solid body.
+It is also possible to extrude a face profile by a given distance to create a new solid body.
 There are no modifications against the body containing the source face.

 .. code:: python